Component Identification

 ---|---|

-Exact | Indicates that Lifecycle has exactly matched your component with a component recognized by Sonatype Intelligence.
-Usually, this means that the component in your application exactly matches the component as it exists in a public repository. |
+Exact | Indicates that Sonatype has exactly matched your component with the component's identity source.
+This typically means that the component has a SHA1 hash match of the component as it exists in a public repository.
+This is the same for components identified by other sources. |

 When a component has a match state of Unknown, it usually means that Lifecycle wasn't able to match the component to other components in a public repository like Maven or npm.
 This could happen because:

-- The component is proprietary to your organization and has not and will not appear in a public repository.
+The component is proprietary to your organization and has not and will not appear in a public repository.

-- The component originated from a public repository but has been changed by a developer at your organization in order to patch bugs, improve a function, etc.
+The component originated from a public repository but has been changed by a developer at your organization in order to patch bugs, improve a function, etc.

-- The component is not proprietary but is also not from a public repository (e.g. a developer grabbed a package that lives exclusively on GitHub, GitLab, etc).
+The component is not proprietary but is also not from a public repository (e.g. a developer grabbed a package that lives exclusively on GitHub, GitLab, etc).

-- The component originated from a public repository but has been altered with malicious code.
+The component originated from a public repository but has been altered with malicious code.

 Similar Matching